A complete guide to using an AI agent with Confluence in 2026

 Pricing explained

-When you’re thinking about a native AI tool, it’s important to look at the real cost.
-Atlassian’s AI features are not part of the Free or Standard plans.
-You only get them if you upgrade to the Premium or Enterprise tiers.
+When you're thinking about a native AI tool, it’s important to look at the value provided by the higher tiers.
+Atlassian's AI features are available to those on the Premium or Enterprise tiers.

-This per-user pricing model can get expensive.
-In contrast, platforms like eesel AI have straightforward, predictable pricing based on usage (how many AI interactions you have per month), not how many people are on your team.
-For a lot of teams, this ends up being a much more affordable way to add powerful AI to their support workflow.
+This per-user pricing model offers a robust package for the whole organization.
+In contrast, platforms like eesel AI offer complementary, usage-based pricing based on the number of AI interactions you have per month.
+For many teams, this usage-based approach is a helpful way to add powerful AI to their support workflow alongside their Confluence plan.

 Choosing the right AI agent for Confluence